 2. Nora Mill Granary Grist Mill & Country Store

-Established in 1876, this historic building is located right in the heart of Helen itself.
-This operation gristmill sits next to the Chattahoochee River and is used to stone grind corn and wheat based products, the likes of which include grits, corn meal, flour, pancake and waffle mixes, biscuit and bread mixes, etc.
+This historic building was established in 1876 and is located right in the heart of Helen itself.
+This operation gristmill sits next to the Chattahoochee River and is used to stone grind corn and wheat-based products, the likes of which include grits, cornmeal, flour, pancake and waffle mixes, biscuit and bread mixes, etc.

 The Nora Mill was originally constructed by John Martin who had come to Georgia in pursuit of gold.
 While many miners abandoned the area after a time, the Martin family made the Sautee-Nacoochee Valley their permanent home.
-Mr. Martin ran the mill until 1902 when it was sold to Dr. Lamartine G. Hardman who was the governor of Georgia.
+Mr. Martin ran the mill until 1902 when sold to Dr. Lamartine G. Hardman, the governor of Georgia.
 It was at this time that the mill was named "Nora Mill" for Hardman's sister.

-Today, the mill is still used to grind fresh grains without the usage of preservatives or any additives.
-This provides consumers with old fashioned quality and service.
+Today, the mill is still used to grind fresh grains without the usage of preservatives or any additives providing consumers with old fashioned quality and service.
 Visitors to the store can enjoy overlooking a great deal of rainbow trout from the Mill's deck, and can also purchase a number of handmade goods including Jams, mixes for baked goods, cookbooks, kitchen gadgets and supplies, syrups, honey, popcorn, cornmeal, porridge, cereal, grits, bath and body products, and so much more.

 3. The Crescent Farm Rock Barn

-Located near Helen, you will find The Crescent Farm Rock Barn which is a beloved landmark in Cherokee County.
-This structure was constructed in 1906 and it is believed to be the singular rock barn in existence in all of Georgia.
+Located near Helen, you will find The Crescent Farm Rock Barn.
+Constructed in 1906 it is a beloved landmark in Cherokee County and is believed to be the singular rock barn in existence in all of Georgia.

-This barn was originally used as a race horse stable and was built in order to replace a wooden barn which had previously been destroyed in a fire, killing valuable racing horses.
-It is also said that the constructor and owner of this barn, Augustus Lee Coggins, was responsible for raising brokered mules which were sold to the allied forces in order to transport weapons and troops in Europe during the first World War.
+The original barn was rebuilt to replace a wooden barn destroyed in a fire, killing valuable racing horses.
+The story tells us the constructor and owner of this barn, Augustus Lee Coggins, was responsible for raising mules to sell to allied forces for transporting weapons and troops in Europe during the First World War.

 4. The Stovall Mill Covered Bridge

-The remarkable Stovall Mill Covered Bridge has stood strong in White County Georgia since 1895.
+The remarkable Stovall Mill Covered Bridge, constructed in 1895 still stands strong in White County Georgia.
 This beautiful bridge spans the Chickamauga Creek and features a parking area and picnic area so that you can spend some time soaking in its history.

 The bridge is named for Fred Stovall, Sr. who opened the mill complex located here for many years.
 Though the gristmill, sawmill, and shingle mill are now no longer standing, the bridge and remains of the dam are still evident today and are a popular place to visit for tourists.